stjudecloud/rfcs/text/0001-rnaseq-workflow-v2.0.md

 ## Reference files

-The following reference files are used as the basis of the RNA-Seq Workflow v2.0:
+The following reference files are used as the basis of the RNA-seq Workflow v2.0:

 - Similarly to all analysis pipelines in St. Jude Cloud, we use the `GRCh38_no_alt` analysis set for our reference genome.
 You can get a copy of the file [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz).
 Additionally, you can get the file by running the following commands: